Bharadvaja: Epics and Puranic scriptures

-According to one legend, Bharadvaja married Susheela and had a son named Garga and a daughter named Devavarshini.
+According to one legend, Bharadvaja married Sushila and had a son named Garga and a daughter named Devavarshini.
 According to some other legends, Bharadvaja had two daughters named Ilavida and Katyayani, who married Vishrava and Yajnavalkya respectively.
-According to Vishnu Purana, Bharadwaja had a brief liaison with an apsara named Ghritachi, and together they had a child who grew up into a warrior-Brahmin named Droṇācārya.
-In the Mahabharata, Drona is instead born when Bharadwaja ejaculated his semen in a pot.
-Bharadwaja is therefore directly linked to two important characters of the epic Mahabharata — Dronacharya and Aśvatthāma, the son of Dronacharya.
+According to Vishnu Purana, Bharadvaja had a brief liaison with an apsara named Ghritachi, and together they had a child who grew up into a warrior-Brahmin named Drona.
+In the Mahabharata, Drona is instead born when Bharadvaja ejaculated his semen in a pot.
+Bharadvaja is therefore directly linked to two important characters of the epic Mahabharata — Dronacharya and Aśvatthāma, the son of Drona.
 According to the Mahabharata, Bharadvaja trained Drona in the use of weapons.
-Bharadwaja had two disciples: Agnivesa and Drupada.
+Bharadvaja had two disciples: Agnivesa and Drupada.
 Agnivesa taught Drona the mastery of the weapon Agneya, while Drupada became the king of Panchala kingdom.

 One legend in the Mahabharata states that King Bharata adopted Bharadvaja as his son when he was delivered to the king by the Marutas.
-Bharadvaja married a kshatriya woman named Susheela.
-According to the Bhagavata Purana, Bharadvaja beget a son named Manyu also known as Bhumanyu while in the Mahabharata Bhumanyu is born to him by yagnas.
+Bharadvaja married a kshatriya woman named Sushila.
+According to the Bhagavata Purana, Bharadvaja beget a son named Manyu also known as Bhumanyu while in the Mahabharata Bhumanyu is born to him by a yajna.